instayu/html-5-calander/YUI-3.11.0-Change-History-Rollup.md

 ## Paginator Change History

 * Initial release.

+## Plugin Change History

+* Added `onceHostEvent` and `onceAfterHostEvent` methods.

 ## Promise Change History

 * Changed the value of `this` inside callbacks to `undefined` to match the Promises A+ spec.

 ## Tree Change History

 * Added `Tree.Node#depth()`, which returns the depth of the node, starting at 0 for the root node.
 [Ryan Grove]

 * Added `Tree.Sortable#sort()`, which sorts the children of every node in a sortable tree.
+[Ryan Grove]

+* `Tree#emptyNode()` now removes nodes without triggering a node map reindex for each node, which makes it significantly faster when emptying a node with lots of children.
+[Ryan Grove]

+* When inserting a node that already exists in the same parent (which results in that node being removed and then re-inserted), `Tree#insertNode()` now adjusts the insertion index to ensure that the node is re-inserted at the correct position after being removed, even if that position has shifted as a result of the removal.
+[Ryan Grove]

+* The `remove` event is now fired when a node is removed and re-inserted as the result of a `Tree#appendNode()`, `Tree#insertNode()`, or `Tree#prependNode()` call.
+Previously, the node was removed silently with no event.

+  The `src` property of the `remove` event facade in this case will be set to "add".
+Filter on this source if you want to ignore these events.
 [Ryan Grove]

 * The `Tree#createNode()`, `Tree#insertNode()`, and `Tree#traverseNode()`
   methods now throw or log informative error messages when given a destroyed